Anorov/cloudflare-scrape/.github/ISSUE_TEMPLATE/bug-report-template.md

 ---

 Before creating an issue, first upgrade cfscrape with `pip install -U cfscrape` and see if you're still experiencing the problem.
-Please also confirm your Node version (`node --version` or `--nodejs version`) is version 10 or higher.
+Please also confirm your Node version (`node --version` or `nodejs --version`) is version 10 or higher.

 Make sure the website you're having issues with is actually using anti-bot protection by Cloudflare and not a competitor like Imperva Incapsula or Sucuri.
 And if you're using an anonymizing proxy, a VPN, or Tor, Cloudflare often flags those IPs and may block you or present you with a captcha as a result.